Terrell Ransom Jr.: Career

 Since moving to California in late 2007, Ransom has been working consistently.
 He has appeared in numerous commercials including ads for Kmart, Quilted Northern, Old Navy, Elmers Glue, McDonald's and SpongeBob SpongeSoap.
 For seven years he had a recurring role on Days of Our Lives and made guest appearances on several shows including ABC's The Middle and Detroit 1-8-7, CBS's CSI:NY and NBC's The Jay Leno Show.
 He has also appeared in a few movies including the 2011 flick The Chicago 8 and 2012 Lifetime movie Murder on the 13th Floor.
 From season three to the eleventh episode of season five in Cartoon Network's The Amazing World of Gumball, Ransom provided the voice of Darwin Watterson after Kwesi Boakye (who voiced Darwin for the first three seasons) hit puberty.
 He was succeeded by Donielle T. Hansley Jr. for the same reason.

 Personal life

-Ransom has been a celebrity ambassador of The Jonathan Foundation, an organization that provides assistance in the special needs education system in Northridge, California since 2015.
+Ransom has been a celebrity ambassador of The Jonathan Foundation, an organization that provides assistance in the special education system in Northridge, California since 2015.